 What was different

 I mentioned at the start that this tasting didn’t follow the normal format…instead we watched some of the documentary, then it paused for Simon to give a toast relating some aspect of the scotch to what we were seeing.
 The movie restarted until the next pause, and on and on until it was finished.
-I’m no movie reviewer (heck, I’m barely a whisky reviewer!), but I can say that the documentary was very well done, with interviews and video from the swim itself.
+I’m no movie reviewer, but I can say that the documentary was very well done, with interviews and video from the swim itself.
 Two thumbs (and Glen Cairn glasses) up!

 If you want to hear more about the Great Islay Swim, Joshua and Jason talked about it on their One Nation Under Whisky podcast twice, in Season 1 Episode 12: WHO in their right mind would try to swim around Islay?! and in Season 2 Episode 11: Live Podcast@ Whisky Jewbilee NYC with the Great Islay Swimmers and Simon Brooking.
 Always funny and informative, both these podcasts are worth your listening time.